 Unfiled Tax Returns

 The IRS takes a harsh stance on unfiled tax returns.
-Accordingly, failing to file a tax return can lead to exorbitant penalties, and leaves you open to aggressive enforced collections.
+Accordingly, failing to file a tax return can lead to exorbitant penalties, and leaves you open to aggressively enforced collections.

 Unfiled tax returns trigger the collection process